Using Patcher Promotion Workflows

 dev_updates_merged

-which the next job will listen for. - This job also includes metadata, specifically a
+) to trigger the next environment’s workflow. - It includes metadata, specifically a

 dependency

-(which is derived from the git branch name), to indicate to the subsequent job which dependency to run for.
+(derived from the Git branch name), to inform the subsequent job which dependency to process.

 patcher-report

-Job- This job runs patcher report to generate a list of updates for a specific environment (defined based on the
+to generate a list of updates for a specific environment, using theinclude_dirs

 PIPELINES_READ_TOKEN

-, which needs to have access to your Gruntwork account to access the Patcher binary.
-See more on machine user tokens here.
+, which must have access to your Gruntwork account to download the Patcher binary.
+For details on setting up machine user tokens, see here.

 update-env